Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 My water tank sitting on my roof amongst grasses spread out to dry in sun

 This year, I built a small concrete catch basin where the spring issues from a rock and fitted a pipe in the wall of the small pool and ran a hose down to my tank on the roof.
 The water flows naturally by gravity.
 When it fills the tank on my roof, I take the hose out and just put it on the ground where it runs down eventually into the Manalsu River.
 Every time I fill the tank it gives me enough water for about three days and nearly every day, I go up the mountain to clean the intake for the water hose which gets clogged with leaves and twigs.
-One day I will make it in such a way that it keeps from clogging, but for now, I like going up there.
+Perhaps one day I will make it in such a way that it keeps from clogging, but for now, I like going up there.
 While I am there, I see the water that I am going to bathe and wash with, coming directly out of the rock below a small shrine and it thrills me.

 Apples, pears, plums and apricots grow just outside my door.
 Mint and wild edible ferns called 'lingeri' do as well.